This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-Turkey’s young, sizeable population, dynamic entrepreneurial class, and advantageous geographic position as a bridge between Europe and Asia has made the country an important manufacturing and distribution hub.
-Turkey positions itself in the global value chain by leveraging lower labor costs and flexible production capabilities.
-Manufacturing’s share of GDP has increased to 18.83% in the last decade and Turkey aims to boost it to 21% by 2023 through its 2023 Industry and Technology Strategy.
+Türkiye’s young, sizeable population, dynamic entrepreneurial class, and advantageous geographic position as a bridge between Europe and Asia have made the country an important manufacturing and distribution hub.
+Türkiye positions itself in the global value chain by leveraging lower labor costs and flexible production capabilities.
+Manufacturing’s share of GDP has increased to 22.2% in 2022 up from 19.1% in 2020.

-Currently, 36% of Turkey’s manufacturing exports consist of medium-tech products and 3% consist of high-tech products.
-Turkey aims to increase the former to 44% and the latter to nearly 6% by 2023.
+Currently, 39% of Türkiye’s manufacturing exports consist of medium-tech products and 5% consist of high-tech products.
+Türkiye aims to increase the former to 44% and the latter to 6% by 2023.
+In 2021, the EU adopted the Carbon Border Adjustment Mechanism, which imposes taxes on imports if their carbon intensity exceeds EU emissions standards.
+Türkiye needs to heavily invest in cleantech solutions to meet the new EU standards and continue exporting to the EU, its largest trade partner.
 The GoT generally supports technology initiatives and major procurements, creating new opportunities for international technology companies.
-Over the next decade, Turkey is expected to invest between $1 to $1.5 billion, annually, to integrate industry 4.0 solutions (referring to the fourth industrial revolution and the digital transformation across manufacturing industries) into the manufacturing process.
-Further investment is needed to upgrade Turkey’s technological infrastructure, including funding for fixed and mobile broadband services, and fiber optics.
-Turkey’s path towards digitalization will also require prioritizing Science, Technology, Engineering and Math (STEM) skills in education.
-If Turkey fully adapts the industry 4.0 concept, it could save $10 billion a year in current manufacturing costs based on an estimated 4-7% increase in productivity.
+Over the next decade, Türkiye is expected to invest between $1 to $1.5 billion, annually, to integrate industry 4.0 solutions (referring to the fourth industrial revolution and the digital transformation across manufacturing industries) into the manufacturing process.
+Further investment is needed to upgrade Türkiye’s technological infrastructure, including funding for fixed and mobile broadband services, and fiber optics.
+Türkiye’s path towards digitalization will also require prioritizing science, technology, engineering and math (STEM) skills in education.
+If Türkiye fully adapts the industry 4.0 concept, it could save $10 billion a year in current manufacturing costs based on an estimated 4-7% increase in productivity.

-In 2019, the Ministry of Science, Industry and Technology announced Turkey’s 2023 Industry and Technology Strategy detailing incentives for R&D and digital transformation of industrial enterprises.
-Turkey plans to invest heavily in over 300 product groups in the machinery, semiconductor, aerospace, defense, transportation technology, software, electronics, chemistry, and pharmaceutical industries.
-The Ministry will provide incentives for the development of new technologies involving artificial intelligence, 5G, big data and data analytics, IoT, blockchain, robotics and autonomy, UAV’s, biotechnology, nanotechnology, cybersecurity, additive manufacturing, quantum computing, ag-tech, and energy technologies.
-The GoT plans to establish Digital Transformation Centers piloting new technologies within organized industrial zones and technology development zones (Technoparks).
-MEXT, located in Istanbul, is Turkey’s largest digital transformation center, showcasing over thirty new technologies.
-Due to Turkey’s Customs Union with the European Union, Turkey has access to EU Horizon2020 Industry 4.0 funds.
+In 2019, the Ministry of Industry and Technology announced Türkiye’s 2023 Industry and Technology Strategy detailing incentives for R&D and digital transformation of industrial enterprises.
+Türkiye is investing heavily in over 300 product groups in the machinery, semiconductor, aerospace, defense, transportation technology, software, electronics, chemistry, and pharmaceutical industries.
+The Ministry of Industry and Technology is providing incentives for the development of new technologies involving artificial intelligence, 5G, big data and data analytics, IoT, blockchain, robotics and autonomy, UAV’s, biotechnology, nanotechnology, cybersecurity, additive manufacturing, quantum computing, ag-tech, and energy technologies.
+The GoT is establishing digital transformation centers piloting new technologies within organized industrial zones and technology development zones (Technoparks) across Türkiye.
+MEXT, located in Istanbul, is Türkiye’s largest digital transformation center, showcasing over thirty new technologies.
+Due to Türkiye’s Customs Union with the European Union, Türkiye has access to EU Horizon Industry 4.0 funds.
 These funds provide $0.5-$2.5 million in support for private sector projects in various Industry 4.0 categories.

 Leading Sub-Sectors